antonpichka/template_for_vitruvius/README.md

 ### api_template_for_vitruvius

 - If you need to change the application name from 'api_template_for_vitruvius' to 'api_${your_name}':
-- - 'api_template_for_vitruvius/package.json':
+- - 'api_template_for_vitruvius/app/package.json':
 - - - '"name": "api_template_for_vitruvius"'

 #### Docker

-- For testing you need to use 2 commands, and other actions through the UI itself (Docker Desktop):
+- Here are the docker commands for .dev and .prod

+##### Dev

+- docker-compose -f docker-compose.dev.yml up --build
+- docker-compose -f docker-compose.dev.yml down

+##### Prod

-- - docker-compose up --build
+- docker-compose -f docker-compose.prod.yml up --build
-- - docker-compose down
+- docker-compose -f docker-compose.prod.yml down